mykaarma/daksha/README.md

 - To enable this integration, users need to provide specific environment variables:
 `REPORT_PORTAL_ENABLED`, `REPORT_PORTAL_PROJECT_NAME`, `REPORT_PORTAL_ENDPOINT`, `REPORT_PORTAL_TOKEN`.
 - To enable this functionality, set the value of `REPORT_PORTAL_ENABLED` to `True`.
 - User must have deployed Report Portal through building the [Report Portal Docker Compose file](https://github.com/reportportal/reportportal/blob/master/docker-compose.yml).
-Please edit this file and expose the ports of the Postgres Database before initiating the build.
+- The user can also use the same Postgres server for Report Portal and Daksha.To enable this, Please edit the [Report Portal Docker Compose file](https://github.com/reportportal/reportportal/blob/master/docker-compose.yml) and expose the ports of the Postgres Database before initiating the build.
 - This can be done by uncommenting the ports section for postgres service defined in the yml file.
 - Users must ensure that the Report Portal service is deployed and that the environment variable values align with the deployed service.
-- Run the command `docker compose up -d` to initiate the build and deploy the project.
+- Run the command `docker-compose up -d` to initiate the build and deploy the project.

 ## #Environment Variables
 You can configure the application in a lot of ways by setting the following environment variables: